-David Reimer was the subject of a gender study conducted by Psychologist John Money from 1965-1980, to see whether gender was innate or conditioned.
-Reimer experienced a botch circumcision in infancy during which his penis was cut off.
-Money thought that Reimer would have a better life being given a vagina and conditioned to grow up female.
-Reimer grew up as "Brenda" and until age 14, didn't know he was born male despite behaving like a boy.
+Bruce Reimer was the subject of a gender study conducted by a psychologist from Johns Hopkins University, Dr. John Money, from 1965 to 1980, to see whether gender was innate or conditioned.
+Reimer experienced a botched circumcision in infancy during which his member was mangled beyond repair.
+Money thought that Reimer would have a better life being given female genitalia and conditioned to grow up as a female.
+Reimer grew up as "Brenda" and until age 15, didn't know he was born male despite behaving like a boy.

 The Stanford prison experiment took place over the span of one week in August in 1971.
 The experiment studied the psychological effects of young men becoming either a prisoner or prison guard.
 Head researcher, Dr. Philip Zimbardo, allowed the study to continue uninterrupted while prisoners were subject to assault as psychological torture at the hands of the guards.
-In fact he encouraged it, telling the guards, "You can create in the prisoners feelings of boredom, a sense of fear to some degree, you can create a notion of arbitrariness that their life is totally controlled by us, by the system, you, me, and they'll have no privacy ...
+In fact, he encouraged it, telling the guards:

+You can create in the prisoners feelings of boredom, a sense of fear to some degree, you can create a notion of arbitrariness that their life is totally controlled by us, by the system, you, me, and they'll have no privacy [...]
 We're going to take away their individuality in various ways.

 The Milgram experiment was a series of psychology experiments that measured participants' willingness to obey an authority figure when said authority figure instructed the participants to complete acts that were in contrast with the participants' values.
-The study took place on the Yale University campus in 1963 and was administered by Dr. Stanley Milgram.
+The study took place on the Yale University campus in 1961 and was administered by Dr. Stanley Milgram.

-The idea of the study was to see, like the Nazis claimed, if it was possible for good people to "just be following orders."
+The idea of the study was to see, like the Third Reich doctors claimed, if it was possible for good people to "just be following orders."
 In the experiment, a student was instructed to issue electroshocks to a subject with a heart condition whenever the subject answered incorrect questions.
-In reality, the shocks weren't real, the subject was an actor, but the decision by the student to administer the shocks to the pleading subject was.
+In reality, the shocks weren't real and the subject was an actor, but the decision by the student to administer the shocks to the pleading subject was.

 The Monster Study was a speech therapy study conducted on 22 orphan children in Davenport, IA, in 1939.
 Dr. Wendell Johnson, a University of Iowa professor, oversaw the experiment.
-The children were separated into two groups which half were praised for their speech while the others, many with no speech problems, were belittled for every word they said and were told they were stuttering.
-Many of the children in the belittled group developed permanent speech problems.
+The children were separated into two groups in which half were praised for their speech while the others, many with no speech problems, were belittled for every word they said and were told they were stuttering.
+At the end of the study, the children reportedly experienced adverse changes: